two-piece-kai/image-to-signal/README.md

 # IMAGE-TO-SIGNAL PROGRAM
 ## Introduction / Method - turning images into sound
+(Thank you to Brodie Alexander for lecturing me about non-digital domain signal processing and demanding more color contrast.)

 This MATLAB script generates a digital (time-domain) signal from an image and modulates it for transmission using its signal processing library.
 It will ask too many questions.

 By nature, MATLAB creates a pixel matrix for an image with the chroma values.
 With known values for desired bandwidth, sampling rate, and center frequency, we can create a signal that displays the chosen image on a spectrogram.
 Here, we consider the image matrix as a multi-line column vector in the frequency domain.